Submission Deadline

 Associate Professor, Nanyang Technological University, Singapore.

-Research field: Integrated Circuits, Artificial Intelligence, IC Design, Device Characterization & Modelling.
+Research field: Integrated Circuits, Artificial Intelligence, IC Design, Device Characterization and Modelling.

 Senior Lecturer, Singapore University of Technology and Design, Singapore.